Cohort 1 applications are open. 20 seats. Program starts 13 July 2026. Apply now

 Vague feature request

-Every cycle starts with deliberate ambiguity, like a real product backlog item.
+Every cycle starts with deliberate ambiguity, like a real backlog item.

 02

-Squads clarify scope, tradeoffs, and acceptance criteria before any code ships.
+Scope, tradeoffs, and acceptance criteria come before code.

 03